All Episodes

 Hi, thank you very much.

-The executive order signed by the President last week was more symbolic than anything.
+The executive order signed by the president last week was more symbolic than anything.

 It only addressed taking the benefit of private party by the federal government.

-We can't find one example where it was the federal government that was doing the taking it almost exclusively at cities and towns.
+We can't find one example where it was the federal government that was doing the taking almost exclusively at cities and towns.

-The House approved it with ninety percent approval last year, but it seems to be stuck in the Senate, and we really need the administration in Ireland Spector to advance that bill to allow the whole Senate to vote on it, because the way it was worded, it was a perfect bill.
+And we really need the administration in Ireland Spectre to advance that bill to allow the whole Senate to vote on it, because the way it was worded, it was a perfect bill.

-It would be it would give relief to all Americans.
+It would give relief to all Americans.

 Would you agree, Mr. Attorney General?